 Save money.
 Meat tends to be expensive so building meals around vegetables, beans, and grains instead of meat tends to be less expensive.
 So, going meatless even once a week can help you save money!

 Live Longer.
 A diet rich in fruits and vegetables while limiting red meat intake can help increase longevity, whereas consuming processed meats is associated with death due to cancer and cardiovascular diseases.
+As mentioned by HuffPost, “Vegetarians live on average almost eight years longer than the general population, which is similar to the gap between smokers and nonsmokers.”

 Great for the environment.
 Pound for pound, plant sources of protein take a lower toll on the environment.
 Overall, the research shows the fuel and water required to raise livestock is having a much heavier toll on the environment than you might expect.
 The meat industry alone is responsible for almost a fifth of manmade greenhouse gases worldwide according to the UN (which is much more than transportation).